 ‘Come taste the wine, Come hear the band.
 Come blow your horn, Start celebrating; Right this way, Your table’s waiting

 What good’s permitting some prophet of doom To wipe every smile away?
 Life is a Cabaret, old chum, Come to the Cabaret!

 Liza has the audience in the palm of her hand.
 “Thank you, LA, for the welkommen.
 And thank you Hollywood.
 Tonight I have the pleasure of singing the title song to my new movie, ‘New York, New York.’
 What a better place to debut it than Hollywood.”

 Polite applause by the LA scenesters, for themselves.

 “Com’n out, Nina and Jules,” She motioned stage right to us.
 “Nina wrote the song, with maybe a little help from her dad, Leonard Bernstein, at least in the genetics department, as well as with her band mate, Julian Lennon, with his own genetic advantage.”

-LA loved nepotism.
-The kids bowed and exited shortly.
-Liza nodded to Elton and Nina’s song came to life.
+LA loves nepotism.
+The kids bow and exit shortly.
+Liza nods to Elton and Nina’s song came to life.

 ‘Start spreading the news,

 I’m leaving today